halaxa/json-machine/README.md

 <a name="getting-scalar-values"></a>
 ### Getting single scalar values <sup>`master`</sup>
 You can parse sigle scalar value anywhere in the document the same way as a collection.
-Consider this:
+Consider this example:
 ```json
 // fruits.json
 {